animagram-jp/.github/.github/CONTRIBUTING.md

 # Common Rules

-These are common rules for development.
-This content is intended for everyone, whether human or not.
+These are the common rules for development.
+This content applies to everyone, whether human or not.
-Top priority is placed on maintaining a state where the person in charge can comprehensively stay aware of every element within each codebase.
+The top priority is keeping the codebase in a state where the person in charge can stay comprehensively aware of every element in it.
-For scenes where the rules below do not apply, please make judgments that serve this goal.
+For cases where the rules below don't apply, use judgment that serves this goal.

 ---